 Getting your puppy started off on the right paw in life is very important to raising a well balanced and healthy dog.

-Raising a baby animal that is a different species than we as human beings are hardwired to raise can be challenging.
-I will work with your puppy one-on-one in your home to cover the basic commands as well as addressing areas such as potty training, biting, jumping, and crate training.
-This will not only help you raise your puppy to be a well balanced dog emotionally and mentally but will strengthen the bond between your pup and family.
+Raising a baby animal that is a different species than ourselves as humans can be challenging.
+I will work with your puppy (as well as you and your family) one-on-one in your home to cover the basic cues as well as addressing areas such as potty training, biting, jumping, leash walking, and alone training.

 Training your puppy should be fun for both the dog and you!
 We will work on this with the whole family!
 Children should be included in helping to train their new furry family member.